Knight First Amendment Institute v. Trump: Background

-On Twitter, blocked users cannot see or respond to tweets from the account that blocked them.
+At the time on Twitter, blocked users could not see or respond to tweets from the account that blocked them.
 As of July 2017, the @realDonaldTrump Twitter account had 33.7 million followers.
-Trump's tweets were often retweeted tens of thousands of times, and Trump frequently used Twitter to make policy statements, prior to being suspended from Twitter, losing the 2020 election, and leaving the White House.
-In June 2017, Spicer stated that Trump's tweets are considered "official statements by the president of the United States".
+Trump's tweets were often retweeted tens of thousands of times, and Trump frequently used Twitter to make policy statements prior to losing the 2020 presidential election, being suspended from Twitter in January 2021, and leaving the White House.
+Back in 2017, Spicer had stated that Trump's tweets are considered "official statements by the president of the United States".
 In July 2017, Trump tweeted that his use of social media is "MODERN DAY PRESIDENTIAL".
-Citizens for Responsibility and Ethics in Washington had filed a similar lawsuit in the District of Columbia, alleging violations of the Presidential Records Act for deleting tweets.
+That year, Citizens for Responsibility and Ethics in Washington had filed a lawsuit in the District of Columbia, alleging violations of the Presidential Records Act for deleting tweets.

-A month prior to filing this lawsuit, the Knight Institute had sent a letter to Trump on behalf of two of the blocked Twitter users, asking that they and other blocked users have their accounts unblocked by Trump.
+A month prior to filing its own lawsuit, the Knight Institute had sent a letter to Trump on behalf of two of the blocked Twitter users, asking that they and other blocked users have their accounts unblocked by Trump.
 The letter argued that Trump's personal Twitter account is a public forum, and that it is therefore unconstitutional to exclude dissenting views.
 The letter was copied to Spicer, Scavino, and White House counsel Don McGahn.
 The Trump administration did not respond to the letter.